AceCentre/RelayKeys/README.md

 	python relayeKeys.py no-serial

-NB: Only tested on MacOS
+NB: Only tested on MacOS but should work on any posix system

 ### Setup: Adafruit Feather nRF52840 Express